coreboot/coreboot/Documentation/mainboard/lenovo/skylake.md

 These will either be extracted from the vendor firmware on the device or downloaded as needed.

-Additionally, the T480/T480s make use of Intel's Firmware Support Package (FSP) for memory and silicon init.
+Additionally, all Skylake/Kabylake machines require Intel's Firmware Support Package (FSP) for hardware initialization.
 FSP is provided by default as part of the coreboot build, no user intervention is required.

 ## Reading the vendor firmware

-The T480/T480s have a single flash chip, a 16 MiB W25Q128 in a SOIC-8 package.
+The Skylake Thinkpads have a single BIOS flash chip (16 MiB serial flash in a SOIC-8 package).
 The flash chip uses the following layout:

     00000000:00000fff flash descriptor (fd)
-    00fff000:00000fff platform data (unused)
     00001000:00002fff gbe
     00003000:006fffff me
     00700000:00ffffff bios

-To read the vendor firmware, disconnect external power and remove the back of the laptop according to the T480 [Hardware Maintenance Manual].
+To read the vendor firmware, disconnect external power and remove the back of the laptop as described in the [hardware maintenance manual](thinkpad_hmm).
-Disconnect/remove the battery (and CMOS battery if equipped).
+Disconnect/remove all batteries (and CMOS battery if equipped).
 Attach a chip clip to the flash.
-Use an external programmer (ch341a, raspberry Pi, etc) and flashrom to read the chip.
+Use an external SPI programmer (ch341a, raspberry Pi, etc) to read the chip `bios.bin`.

 ## Preparing the binaries

 The IFD and GBE need to be extracted from the vendor firmware backup read from the flash chip.
 See [Extract IFD binaries](../../util/ifdtool/binary_extraction).

+    ifdtool -x -p sklkbl bios.bin

 Rename the extracted files to `ifd.bin` and `gbe.bin` and move them to the `binaries` folder you created per the instructions.